The CIO's Guide to Master Data Management Consulting

 3. Coexistence Style: This pattern does everything the consolidation style does but also synchronizes the cleansed golden record back to the original source systems, gradually improving their data quality over time.
 Use Case: Improving both analytics and operational data quality simultaneously.

 4. Transactional Style: The most authoritative pattern.
 The MDM hub becomes the system of entry for all new master data.
-All new customer or product records are created directly in the hub, ensuring 100% quality and consistency from inception.
+All new customer or product records are created directly in the hub, ensuring consistent quality from inception.
 Use Case: Mature organizations aiming for complete control over master data creation.

 Integrating MDM with Snowflake, Databricks, and dbt